 • Clustering and Tree-based algorithms

 We will work with Python and how to write a computer program encoding a given algorithm.
-We will work with Amazon’s AWS and how to use cloud resources to efficiently execute our python programs on large datasets.

 Reference book and material